Disclaimer: This article is not fully updated for the upcoming February 2023 challenge.

 - Check the leader board to see how you compare to others (if you want)

 - Share progress, tips and resources with fellow students

-Please note: The challenge starts on February 10th, so even if you join now, you won’t be able to report progress until then.
+Please note: The challenge starts on the 10th, so even if you join now, you won’t be able to report progress until then.
 I post this article today so you have a few days to prepare!